sylvinus/imgfab/README.md

 TODO
 ====

- - JSON spec
- - Image downloader
- - Multiple files
- - Adapt plane size to the photo ratio
+ - Adapt plane size to the photo ratio / crop differently
- - Multiple layouts
+ - New layouts
  - Background image
- - FB connect
+ - Set sketchfab name from album name

 Host your own instance on Heroku!
 =================================